CardanoTokenIO/ProoOfPost/getting-started/the-post-token.md

 ---

-*The $POST token represents ownership in the future of decentralized finance on Cardano.
+*The $POST token represents ownership in the future of decentralized social media on Cardano.
 Join us in building the next generation of blockchain applications.*